GabeScott/standard-works-vault/General Conference/2023 October - Praise to the Man.md

 # Praise to the Man

-*By M. Russell Ballard - Acting President of the Quorum of the Twelve Apostles*
+By President M. Russell Ballard - *Acting President of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2023 General Conference*

+>*How abundantly blessed we are to know all that we know because we have Joseph Smith, the prophet of this last dispensation of time.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2023/10/41ballard?lang=eng)